 So, what are we doing in our house to combat the summer slide?
 Here’s a hint— we’re not changing much!

 *We’re still reading, a lot!
-We’re trying to stay consistent with our read-aloud time (during one or two meals a day and before bed — see my “90 Books for 90 Days of Summer” book list if you need inspiration!).
+We’re trying to stay consistent with our read-aloud time (during one or two meals a day and before bed — see my “90 Books for 90 Days of Summer” book list (you can find the 2019 list here and the 2020 list here!) if you need inspiration!).
 We’ve got time each day for the girls to read whatever they want independently.
 And we’re trying to do a better job of modeling our own independent reading as adults.

-*We’re trying to visit the library once a week, and yes, for the most part, I let the girls check out whatever they want with their own library cards (you can check out a series of posts I did with tips for using the library from early Sept.
+*Though our library is still closed for in-person visits, I’ll be requesting lots of library books for curbside pickup!
+And, in the past, we’ve always tried to visit the library once a week, so we’ll do that if our library reopens.
+Yes, for the most part, I let the girls check out whatever they want with their own library cards (you can check out a series of posts I did with tips for using the library from early Sept.
 2018 if you need library visit help!).

 *We signed up for the summer reading program at our local library.
 Most libraries and bookstores have summer reading programs with fun incentives, and it’s not too late to check it out if you missed signing up!